 - 2 tablespoons Thai red curry paste* (available in the Asian section at most grocery stores)

 - 1 cup uncooked farro, rinsed (or 2 cups cooked whole grains, like wheat berries, spelt berries or kamut)

-- 6 to 7 cups vegetable broth (or water flavored with vegetarian bouillon cubes)
+- 6 to 7 cups vegetable broth (or a combination of vegetable broth and water)

 - 1/2 roasted red pepper, finely chopped (I used jarred)